hrap1919/qbc/README.md

     Get the value of specified prefernce property, or print all preferences
 7. qbprefset PREF_PROPERTY NEW_VALUE

-    Set a new value of the preference property
+    Set a new value of the preference property.
+If the value is a string then the quotes must be passed too.

+    Example: qbprefset web_ui_password '"new_password"'
 8. qbinfo

     List of torrents with a short info.
 The torrents are sorted by the addition time.
 The new torrents always are in the end